wp-plugins/cp-multi-view-calendar/README.txt

 * Fixed bug with special characters in events
 * Compatible with the latest WP versions
 * Modifications to make the calendar responsive

+== Upgrade Notice ==

+= 1.0.2 =
+* Improved plugin security

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support